Takeo Hiranuma: Early life

 Takeo Hiranuma was born in Tokyo in 1939.
-His mother was a great-niece of Prime Minister Kiichirō Hiranuma.
+His mother was a grandniece of Prime Minister Kiichirō Hiranuma.
 He and his father Kyoshiro were adopted by the Hiranuma family, and took its name, when Takeo was two years old.
 Kiichiro was imprisoned as a Class A war criminal at Sugamo Prison in 1946, making Kyoshiro the de facto patriarch of the family.
 As the family's assets were largely frozen, Kyoshiro was forced into entrepreneurship, establishing a school and trading company and serving as the director of an oil company.

 Hiranuma attended Azabu High School and Keio University, and worked in the private sector at Nitto Boseki from 1962 to 1973.
 He left to become a political aide for Ichiro Nakagawa and Eisaku Satō.
 He then ran for a seat in the House of Representatives twice and failed, but was finally elected in 1980 as a member of Japan's Liberal Democratic Party.